ViktorParkhomenko/Configuring-ASA-Basic-Settings-and-Firewall-Using-CLI/README.md

 # Configuring ASA Basic Settings and Firewall Using CLI

-Scenario
-Your company has one location connected to an ISP.
-R1 represents Customer Premises Equipment (CPE) device managed by the ISP.
-R2 represents an intermediate Internet router.
-R3 represents an ISP that connects an administrator from a network management company, who has been hired to remotely manage your network.
-The ASA is an edge CPE security device that connects the internal corporate network and DMZ to the ISP while providing NAT and DHCP services to inside hosts.
-The ASA will be configured for management by an administrator on the internal network and by the remote administrator.
-Layer 3 VLAN interfaces provide access to the three areas created in the activity: Inside, Outside, and DMZ.
-The ISP assigned the public IP address space of 209.165.200.224/29, which will be used for address translation on the ASA.
+Project Overview
+This project simulates the configuration of an ASA (Adaptive Security Appliance) in my home lab using Cisco Packet Tracer.
+The ASA device connects the internal network (Inside), the DMZ, and the ISP (Outside), and provides services such as NAT, DHCP, and Firewall policies.

+ASA acts as the firewall, security device, and NAT provider, with interfaces configured for three zones: Inside, Outside, and DMZ.
+Inside network: A private network (192.168.1.0/24) connected to the ASA's Inside interface.
+Outside network: A public IP subnet (209.165.200.224/29) connected to the ASA's Outside interface.
+DMZ network: A network used for a public-facing web server (192.168.2.0/24) connected to the ASA's DMZ interface.
+This setup allows me to practice Basic ASA Configuration, Routing, NAT (PAT), ACLs, SSH, and AAA Authentication.

-• Verify connectivity and explore the ASA
+Part 1: Verify Connectivity and Explore the ASA
+Step 1: Test ASA Interface Connectivity
+Ping the Inside Interface (192.168.1.1) from PC-B to verify connectivity.
+This should be successful.

+Ping the Outside Interface (209.165.200.226) from PC-B to confirm it's inaccessible (which should fail due to the default security policy).

 ![{424BA683-3CA8-42A8-9DDC-D5A9445337FA}](https://github.com/user-attachments/assets/f50c6396-61dd-47a1-84ef-e8c93470c3a3)

-Part 2: Configure ASA Settings and Interface Security Using the CLI
+Part 2: Configure ASA Basic Settings and Interface Security Using CLI Step 1: Set ASA Hostname and Domain Name

-Configure the hostname and domain name.
-Configure the ASA hostname as ASA.
-Configure the enable mode password.
+ASA(config)# hostname ASA
+ASA(config)# domain-name ciscosecurity.com

+Step 2: Configure Enable Password
-Use the enable password command to change the privileged EXEC mode password to cisco
+Set the enable password to ciscoenpa55 for privileged EXEC mode access.

-Configure the inside and outside interfaces.

-a.
-Configure a logical VLAN 1 interface for the inside network (192.168.1.0/24) and set the security level to the highest setting of 100.
+ASA(config)# enable password ciscoenpa55

+Step 3: Configure ASA Interfaces
+Inside Interface Configuration
+The inside interface is configured for the private network (192.168.1.0/24):

 ASA(config)# interface vlan 1
 ASA(config-if)# nameif inside
 ASA(config-if)# ip address 192.168.1.1 255.255.255.0
 ASA(config-if)# security-level 100

-b.
-Create a logical VLAN 2 interface for the outside network (209.165.200.224/29), set the security level to the lowest setting of 0, and enable the VLAN 2 interface.
+Outside Interface Configuration
+The outside interface is configured for the public network (209.165.200.224/29):

-ASA(config-if)# interface vlan 2
+ASA(config)# interface vlan 2
 ASA(config-if)# nameif outside
 ASA(config-if)# ip address 209.165.200.226 255.255.255.248
 ASA(config-if)# security-level 0

 ![{45BF3702-E02B-47CC-B8DF-62E313A78717}](https://github.com/user-attachments/assets/25dc6bfe-2831-4785-82b2-38e4f335eac1)

+Step 4: Verify Interface Configurations
-Test connectivity to the ASA.
+Test connectivity by:

-I should be able to ping from PC-B to the ASA inside interface address (192.168.1.1) From PC-B, ping the VLAN 2 (outside) interface at IP address 209.165.200.226.
-You should not be able to ping this address
+Pinging the Inside interface (192.168.1.1) from PC-B (ping should succeed).

+Attempting to ping the Outside interface (209.165.200.226) from PC-B (ping should fail).

 ![{3F12DBB2-DEA4-4337-A05C-FB98320E1D66}](https://github.com/user-attachments/assets/b04facfe-3395-4078-9718-fe3099fe6f37)

-Part 3: Configure Routing, Address Translation, and Inspection Policy Using the CLI
+Part 3: Configure Routing, Address Translation, and Inspection Policy Step 1: Configure a Static Default Route

-Configure a static default route for the ASA.
-Configure a default static route on the ASA outside interface to enable the ASA to reach external networks.
+Create a default route to allow the ASA to reach external networks:
-a.
-Create a “quad zero” default route using the route command, associate it with the ASA outside interface, and point to the R1 G0/0 IP address (209.165.200.225) as the gateway of last resort.

 ASA(config)# route outside 0.0.0.0 0.0.0.0 209.165.200.225

-b.
-Issue the show route command to verify the static default route is in the ASA routing table.
+Verify the static route by checking the routing table:

-Verify that the ASA can ping the R1 S0/0/0 IP address 10.1.1.1
+ASA(config)# show route

+Ping the R1 G0/0 interface (10.1.1.1) to ensure external connectivity:

 ![{9335420C-5822-4CC9-8F92-7DE4A7AD4DA2}](https://github.com/user-attachments/assets/408994ca-d9aa-4422-9086-e2921e98f740)

-Configure address translation using PAT and network objects.
+Step 2: Configure PAT and Network Objects
-Create network object inside-net and assign attributes to it using the subnet and nat commands.
+Configure PAT (Port Address Translation) for the Inside network, so internal devices can share the ASA's outside IP address:

 ASA(config)# object network inside-net ASA(config-network-object)# subnet 192.168.1.0 255.255.255.0
 ASA(config-network-object)# nat (inside,outside) dynamic interface
 ASA(config-network-object)# end

-The ASA splits the configuration into the object portion that defines the network to be translated and the actual nat command parameters.
-These appear in two different places in the running configuration.
+Verify the NAT translation hits by running:

+ASA(config)# show nat

 ![{A93DCFF0-C02E-4095-86DF-14DDFD3B5F64}](https://github.com/user-attachments/assets/9290ad6c-160e-4f77-aa6d-13aadd442b9a)

-From PC-B attempt to ping the R1 G0/0 interface at IP address 209.165.200.225.
-The pings should fail.
+Try to ping R1 G0/0 IP (209.165.200.225) from PC-B to observe that the pings fail due to the default security policy.

-Issue the show nat command on the ASA to see the translated and untranslated hits.
-Notice that, of the pings from PC-B, four were translated and four were not.
-The outgoing pings (echos) were translated and sent to the destination.
-The returning echo replies were blocked by the firewall policy.
-You will configure the default inspection policy to allow ICMP in Step 3 of this part of the activity.

- Modify the default MPF application inspection global service policy.
-For application layer inspection and other advanced options, the Cisco MPF is available on ASAs.
-The Packet Tracer ASA device does not have an MPF policy map in place by default.
-As a modification, we can create the default policy map that will perform the inspection on inside-to-outside traffic.
-When configured correctly only traffic initiated from the inside is allowed back in to the outside interface.
-You will need to add ICMP to the inspection list.
-a.
-Create the class-map, policy-map, and service-policy.
-Add the inspection of ICMP traffic to the policy map list using the following commands:
+Step 3: Modify MPF (Modular Policy Framework) to Allow ICMP To allow ICMP (ping) replies, modify the ASA’s MPF policy to inspect ICMP traffic:

 ASA(config)# class-map inspection_default
 ASA(config-cmap)# match default-inspection-traffic